jgroeschen/KFoSs-PC/README.md

 6. Once your credentials are verified, you can select the (presumably local) store you'd like to use as a data source for pricing information.
 Select the name of the chain, enter your ZIP code, find nearby stores, choose your store from the dropdown, and click the select button.
+    > **_NOTE:_** If you don't complete this process, or if your credentials don't verify, close the window and delete the `config.ini` file in the main directory before running `python gui.py` again; I'm in the process of untangling some `configparser` code I wrote very early in this project and it broke some other code I thought was unrelated the last time I ran it.

 7. You will be transferred to the "Price Checker" tab, where you can enter a search term and hit Enter or click the "Search" button to populate the left frame with results.
     > **_NOTE:_**  This will hang the program for approximately five seconds (at least on my ~decade-old desktop), as currently it writes compressed data to "pricing-data.csv.xz" and is not yet threaded (and may not be for some time).
 Compressing to ".xz" results in a csv that is about 10% of the uncompressed size, so I decided the tradeoff was worth it.